 Was the rabbi giving a sermon about that week’s Torah portion?
 Was a little boy on his way to the “candy-man,” the congregant who gives out candy to children in order to teach them that prayer is sweet?
 Was a young girl about to celebrate her bat-mitzvah?
 Were the grandparents and parents of the new baby present, awaiting his brit milah?

-Unfortunately this massacre is a sober reminder of what it means to enter the Covenant of Abraham.
+Unfortunately the Pittsburgh synagogue shooting massacre is a sober reminder of what it means to enter the Covenant of Abraham.
 It is a privilege and a blessing, but it also comes with pain and suffering.
 No people have suffered more in the last 2,000 years than the Jewish people.
 We have been persecuted, exiled, tortured, murdered, expelled, and vilified for millennia.

 America has been a breath of fresh air, providing a safe haven for the Jewish people.
 Will it continue to be that way?